wasp-lang/wasp/mage/README.md

 ## FAQ

 Q: What is the difference between Wasp AI and Mage?
 Are those the same thing?
-A: We say "Wasp AI" we refer to logic implemented in `wasp` CLI, while when we say "Mage" we refer to the Mage web app that really serves as a client for "Wasp AI" (calls it in the background).
+A: When we say "Wasp AI" we refer to logic implemented in `wasp` CLI, while when we say "Mage" we refer to the Mage web app that really serves as a client for "Wasp AI" (calls it in the background).
 That said, we sometimes use these interchangeably.